 ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer.
 Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for kidney cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Descriptions of the common types of treatments used for kidney cancer are listed below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

-Treatment options and recommendations depend on several factors, including the type, cell type, and stage of cancer, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the cell type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for kidney cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Kidney cancer is most often treated with surgery, targeted therapy, immunotherapy, or a combination of these treatments.
 Radiation therapy and chemotherapy are occasionally used.
 People with kidney cancer that has spread, called metastatic cancer (see below), often receive multiple lines of therapy.
 This means treatments are given one after another.